The Top 6 Fabrics You Should Avoid Wearing and Why

 Top 6 Toxic Fabrics

-1. Polyester is the worst fabric you can buy.
+1. Is polyester safe?
+Polyester is the worst fabric you can buy.
 It is made from synthetic polymers that are made from esters of dihydric alcohol and terpthalic acid.

-2. Acrylic fabrics are polycrylonitriles and may cause cancer, according to the EPA.
+2. What is acrylic fabric?
+Acryllic is made of polycrylonitriles and may cause cancer, according to the EPA.

-3. Rayon is recycled wood pulp that must be treated with chemicals like caustic soda, ammonia, acetone and sulphuric acid to survive regular washing and wearing.
+3. How is rayon treated? it is recycled wood pulp that must be treated with chemicals like caustic soda, ammonia, acetone and sulphuric acid to survive regular washing and wearing.

-4. Acetate and Triacetate are made from wood fibers called cellulose and undergo extensive chemical processing to produce the finished product.
+4. How are acetate and triacetate produced?
+They are made from wood fibers called cellulose and undergo extensive chemical processing to produce the finished product.

-5. Nylon is made from petroleum and is often given a permanent chemical finish that can be harmful.
+5. How is nylon made?
+It’s made from petroleum and is often given a permanent chemical finish that can be harmful.

-6. Anything static resistant, stain resistant, permanent press, wrinkle-free, stain proof or moth repellent.
+6. What else to consider?
+Anything static resistant, stain resistant, permanent press, wrinkle-free, stain proof or moth repellent.
 Many of the stain resistant and wrinkle-free fabrics are treated with perfluorinated chemicals (PFCs), like Teflon.

 When you pick out your clothes, you probably don’t think about their toxic load on your body and the environment.
 But most fabrics that make up our clothes, upholstery and linens are highly processed with tons of chemicals.
 To protect yourself on the inside, as well as out, LivAmend and/or Cocobiotic can help to flush these toxins out of your body so they don’t stick around to cause any harm!